 One of the most common questions we are asked by our program participants is: How can I stay involved?
 This space is an evolving answer to that question, and provides opportunities for you to dive deeper into ocean science and conservation, connect with other young creatives and activists, and showcase your research or campaign at global events.

 EXPLORE OPPORTUNITIES* 🔎

-*This list is by no means exhaustive; you should always explore opportunities at your local aquariums, science centers, and universities.
+*This list is by no means exhaustive; you should explore opportunities at your local aquariums, science centers, community arts organizations, and universities.

 Have a resource or event to share?
 Contact us.